kutec/simbo.github.io/about.md

 layout: page
 title: About this site
 ---
 This site is intended as some kind of notebook for myself to keep track and share.
+[Keyboard shortcuts](/shortcuts.html) can be used to navigate faster.

 You can find more information about me on [my website](http://simonlepel.de).